 The CEQA Guidelines identify the lead agency as the public agency with the principal responsibility for carrying out or approving a project (14 California Code of Regulations Section 15367).
 DTSC is the CEQA lead agency for the proposed project because DTSC has the primary approval authority for the project.
 In addition to approving the final remedy, DTSC would approve the subsequent Corrective Measures Implementation Workplan, preliminary design, intermediate design (if needed), and final remedial design.
+DTSC may also approve other related activities, such as existing well reconditioning or replacement work, the groundwater investigation and characterization related activities.

 A number of other agencies in addition to DTSC will serve as Responsible and Trustee Agencies, pursuant to CEQA Guidelines Section 15381 and Section 15386, respectively.
 This DEIR provides environmental information to these and other public agencies, which may be required to grant approvals or otherwise coordinate with DTSC, PG&E, or other agencies as part of project implementation.
 For the purposes of CEQA, the term "responsible agency" includes all state and local public agencies other than the lead agency that have discretionary approval power over the project (14 California Code of Regulations Section 15381).
-"Trustee agencies" are state agencies that have jurisdiction by law over natural resources affected by the project and held in trust for the people of the state, such as the California Department of Fish and Game and the State Lands Commission (CEQA Guidelines Section 15386).
+"Trustee agencies" are state agencies that have jurisdiction by law over natural resources affected by the project and held in trust for the people of the state of California.
+Trustee Agencies include the California Department of Fish and Game, the State Lands Commission, the State Department of Parks and Recreation, and the University of California (CEQA Guidelines Section 15386).
 Future discretionary approvals may include issuance of a permit, if not otherwise exempt as explained below, or other required action.
 Responsible agencies may consider and use the analysis provided in this DEIR to satisfy their responsibilities under CEQA, as they deem appropriate.
 Federal agencies may review the DEIR and submit comments and/or use the information in this DEIR as part of their own approval processes.